cunnie/docs/ghetto_raid.md

 The assembly is straightforward.

 * Do not plug a 4-pin 12V DC power into connector J1&mdash;it's meant as an *alternative* power source when the 24-pin ATX power is not in use
 * Use a consistent system when plugging in SATA data connectors.
-The LSI card has 2 SF-8087 connectors, each of which fan out to 4 SATA connectors.
+The LSI card has 2 &times; SF-8087 connectors, each of which fan out to 4 SATA connectors.
 We counted the drives from the top, so the topmost drive was connected to SF-8087 port 1 SATA cable 1, the second topmost drive was connected to SF-8087 port 1 SATA cable 2, etc&hellip; We connected the SSD to SF-8087 port 2 cable 4 (i.e. the final cable).

 ### 3. Power On
 There are two caveats to the initial power on: